hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/3500-despray.md

 # DESPRAY

-Despray (or export) is the relocation of a logical file from a Data Refinery cluster to a single machine location (such as the Landing Zone)
+Despray (or Export) is the process of copying a logical file from a Data Refinery cluster to a single machine location (such as the Landing Zone)

 ### Syntax